 - If you meet their requirements, email the faculty mentor directly to see if they are accepting research students.

 - Submit required application materials via email to the faculty mentor with the subject: Student Research Position Application.

 - Unofficial Copy of Transcripts

 - Two Letters of Recommendation Letters—at least one from an academic advisor or professor.
-Letter may be sent directly to the DIRECT-STEM Office & faculty mentor via email from the recommender.
+Letter may be sent directly to [email protected] and faculty mentor via email from the recommender.

 While applications are taken year round, acceptance to DIRECT-STEM is on a first come first served basis until all positions are filled.
 Please note that positions are likely to be filled before the deadline so apply as soon as possible.

 After the deadline, applicants may contact the faculty mentors to see if all positions have been filled in their research group.
-The priority deadline to apply for a fall semester 2018-2019 research position is July 31st, 2018.
+Fall 2019 priority deadline is July 31st, 2019.